AESL101 Writing Skills for International Students

 Students will be given opportunities to demonstrate what they have learned through numerous quizzes, including one on plagiarism and academic integrity, in-class writings, and a final essay examination.

-Reference, Resource, or Learning Materials to be used by Students:Departmentally-selected textbook(s) and/or workbook(s).
-See individual instructor "Course Format" for specific information.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook(s) and/or workbook(s).
+See individual instructor course syllabus for specific information.